 Packages with orientation markings (i.e. arrows) must be secured in a manner that will keep the package in the correct position (arrows up) throughout the transportation process.

 Sources of ignition, such as smoking and open flames, are prohibited where hazardous material is delivered.

-The vehicle's emergency brake must be engaged during the loading/unloading process.
+The vehicle's parking brake must be engaged during the loading/unloading process.